 If you wish to volunteer to build at The Hope Factory, please sign up for our newsletter for all the details.

-In the past four years, the tiny home village movement has established a proven system to end homelessness.
+THE PROVEN SYSTEM*In the past four years, the tiny home village movement has established a proven system to end homelessness.

 - Working with LIHI’s dedicated case managers, 52% of the tiny home village residents who exited moved into long term housing: 36% moved into permanent housing.